-Guidelines and checklist for tiles and badges (Windows Store apps)
+Guidelines for tiles and badges

 - Tile design philosophy

-- Choosing between a square and wide tile size
+- Choosing between different tile sizes

 - Using default tiles